sketchplugins/plugin-directory/README.md

 - [zeroheight](https://zeroheight.com), by zeroheight: Document your design system using beautifully simple styleguides synced with Sketch and code 💎 💻
 - [⚓️ Sketch - SelectPlus](https://github.com/nathan5x/sketch-selectplus), by Sabarinathan Masilamani: Helps you select different type of layers, specific Shapes like Rectangle, Ovals, Triangles, Lines, Arrows, Paths, etc.
 - [🐳 蓝湖](https://lanhuapp.com/mac), by lanhuapp.com: Awesome Product Design Tool
+- [📐 Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings

 ## Sorted by last update (newest on top)

-- [📐Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Allows you to quickly generate guides for a selected element and helps you achieve web development's famous grid (column) behaviour in Sketch.
+- [📐 Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.